abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 are able to keep letting go of those aspects of the mind that are obstructive.
 As we keep doing that, the mind settles.

-Question: When there is a lot of pain in the body, it is difficult to maintain Right Effort.
+Q: When there is a lot of pain in the body, it is difficult to maintain Right Effort.
 Yet sometimes, through patient endurance, the pain lessens.
 Can you speak about Right Effort and the connection between Right Effort and *samādhi*?

-LPP: It’s good to refresh our memory as to what Right Effort actually is.
+A: It’s good to refresh our memory as to what Right Effort actually is.
 When we conceive of Right Effort, we use the word “effort,” and of course effort is about doing, struggling: getting out there and energetically being assiduous and diligent, which is sometimes good.